Stubby Clapp: Baseball career

 Clapp became a popular figure in Memphis, Tennessee, during his four-year stint with the Redbirds.
 He was often referred to as the "Mayor of Memphis".
 During the 2002 season, the Clapp was featured on a growth chart for kids sponsored by a Memphis-area medical group.

 In 911 minor-league games, Clapp had a .270 batting average, 48 home runs, 50 triples, 196 doubles, 365 RBI, and 83 steals.
 Clapp also pitched in three games, pitching a total of 2 1/3 innings, giving up two hits and no earned runs.

 He was part of Team Canada in the 2004 Summer Olympics who finished in fourth place.
-He also played for Canada in the 2006 World Baseball Classic.
+In 2006, Clapp played for Canada in the inaugural World Baseball Classic as one of two second basemen on the roster.
 In three games, Clapp hit .154, with a triple and an RBI.

-In 2006, Clapp played for Canada in the inaugural World Baseball Classic.
-He was one of two second basemen on the roster and drove in a run.

 In 2009, he was named one of the Memphis "Athletes of the Decade".
 In 2010, the club had "Ode to Clapping Night", which included giving away Clapp bobbleheads.